 Fuel economy for the Xterra is an EPA-estimated 15 city and 20 highway miles per gallon with 4WD, a bit more with 2WD.
 It would get more, if the body wasn't such a brick.

 The engine certainly has plenty of horsepower and torque, 261 hp and 281 pound-feet, but its torque curve, peaking at a high 4000 rpm, is more suited to a sports car than a truck.
 As a result, the automatic transmission kicks down a lot at casual speeds, even 35 mph, from fifth gear to fourth; but because it's so smooth, you hardly notice it.
 However you do notice that the Xterra doesn't feel terribly powerful.
 Until you boot it, and then it blows you away.
 When you let it run, you find yourself driving a truck SUV that wants to be a Nissan 350Z.
 There will be no problem passing on two-lanes, or running with the hot sedans up long freeway slopes.

 The Nissan Xterra maintains its steady course on the road and off, as a popular SUV that can do it all and then some, with a fold-flat cargo area that's rugged and easy to clean, and built-in channels on the floor with 10 hooks or eyelets to tie things down.
-For 2009, there are styling revisions and a new center console panel.
+Side-impact airbags in front and full length airbag curtains were added last year as standard equipment and, for 2010, most versions come with more standard conveniences.
 The fabric upholstery is attractive and rugged, and there are plenty of cubbies.
-Side-impact airbags in front and full length airbag curtains have been added as standard equipment.
 The Xterra is user friendly, has a comfortable ride for a truck, and wears well.
 In 4WD it achieves 15 mpg city and 20 mpg highway, using an exceptional 4.0-liter V6 engine and smooth five-speed automatic transmission.